Summary

 The Jeep Compass is a mid-sized SUV, which was revealed in America in late 2016 but did not reach UK showrooms until early 2018.
 It sits between the smaller Renegade and larger Cherokee in the Jeep range.

-Despite a more urban focus than traditional Jeep models, the Compass still retains the company’s traditional off-roading ability and is far more suited to rough terrain than most of its rivals.
+Despite a more urban focus than traditional Jeep models, the Compass retained the company’s traditional off-roading ability and is far more suited to rough terrain than most of its rivals.

-The Compass has received praise for its impressive off-road abilities, being one of the few SUVs that is actually comfortable on anything tougher than a gravel driveway.
-However, has been criticised for its on-road dynamics and lack of sophistication in one of the most competitive segments in the UK new car market.
+The Compass received praise for its impressive off-road abilities, being one of the few SUVs that is actually comfortable on anything tougher than a gravel driveway.
+However, was criticised for its on-road dynamics and lack of sophistication in one of the most competitive segments in the UK new car market.

 Body style: Medium-size SUV